espebra/filebin2/README.md

 #### `--db-password string` (default: none)

 The password to use when authenticating to the PostgreSQL database.
+Can also be set using the environment variable `DATABASE_PASSWORD`.

 #### `--db-port string` (default: none)